mak705/Elasticsearch_Flask/README.md

 How to run?
 python movie.py

-You can search the parameter in the box, and Searched item will displayed below
+You can search the parameter in the box, and Searched item will displayed below, It will be search in the entire index